Denmark in the Eurovision Song Contest 2013: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
-The following members comprised the Danish jury: television and radio host Jørgen de Mylius, singer and 2012 Danish Eurovision entrant Soluna Samay, producer Chief 1 (Lars Pedersen), singer and actress Kaya Brüel and singer Jimmy Colding.
+The following members comprised the Danish jury: television and radio host Jørgen de Mylius, singer Soluna Samay (who represented Denmark in 2012), producer Chief 1 (Lars Pedersen), singer and actress Kaya Brüel, and singer Jimmy Colding.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Denmark had placed first with both the public televote and the jury vote in the semi-final.
 In the public vote, Denmark received an average rank of 3.33, while with the jury vote, Denmark received an average rank of 3.58.
 In the final, Denmark had also placed first with both the public televote and the jury vote.
 In the public vote, Denmark received an average rank of 4.97, while with the jury vote, Denmark received an average rank of 6.23.

 Below is a breakdown of points awarded to Denmark and awarded by Denmark in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Russia in the semi-final and to Norway in the final of the contest.